This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Does Semi-Permanent Hair Dye Wash Out Completely?

-As the name suggests, semi-permanent hair dye is made to fade out after so many washings.
+As the name suggests, semi-permanent hair dye is made to fade out after several shampooing sessions.

 You may be wondering if you will go back to your completely natural hair – like it was before dyeing.